 Without a doubt, well established franchisors are reluctant to negotiate changes to their system.
-The quality and other standards set by the franchisor allow the system to deliver to the public what they expect under the brand, and they protect the good franchisees from the effect that bad franchisees would have on the system’s image and therefore protect their investment.
+The quality and other standards set by the franchisor allow the system to deliver to the public what they expect under the brand, and protect the good franchisees from the effect that bad franchisees would have on the system’s image, therefore protecting their investment.
 Having a standard offering better allows the franchisor to maintain consistency in the franchise system, a very important element of why franchising is so successful.
 There are certainly countless other management and regulatory reasons for franchisors to resist change.

 Still, “no change” is not and has never been an ironclad rule, even in the most established franchise system.

 It is important when you are looking to invest in a franchise that you work with an experienced franchise advisor.
 Uncle Alex who did your will, or the local lawyer who has been involved in one or two franchise purchases, is not what you need.
 Experienced franchise lawyers and franchisee consultants know how franchising works and can steer you away from unreasonable demands, and focus in on those issues that can effectively be negotiated.

 To negotiate, you need to be willing to walk away from any opportunity in which you will not be happy.
 There are thousands of other franchise opportunities available to you.
 Don’t get caught up in the hype of any one and let it blind your investment decision.
 Also, never sign a Franchise Agreement without understanding what the terms mean and determining that you can live happily with the relationship even if you do not agree with all of the terms.